dropbox/dropbox-sdk-js/README.md

 You will need Node.js and npm installed on your machine.
 ```
 // From repo root
-npm install && npm run watch
+npm install && npm run develop
 ```
-As you make changes to `src/` files, they will be recompiled to `dist/dropbox-sdk.js`.
+As you make changes to `src/` files, they will be recompiled to `dist/dropbox-sdk.js` and the examples directory will be available at [http://0.0.0.0:8000/examples/](http://0.0.0.0:8000/examples/)

+The develop command is a combination of `watch`, which watches for changes in `src/` and recompiles `dist/dropbox-sdk.js` and `examples-server`, which is just a simple python server for the examples html.

 ## Build
 Run the following command to build an uglified and minified version of the client at `dist/dropbox-sdk.min.js`.